Authority of LDS Non-Scriptural Writings

 "For that reason, the Gospel must always be the same in all its parts.

 "To say that the Gospel may be changed is to say that either God has changed, or that human nature is no longer human nature.

-"It is obvious, therefore that no one change change the Gospel, and that if they attempt to do so, they only set up a man-made system which is not the Gospel, but is merely a reflection of their own views.
-And since only God can save, only His Gospel can save, and if se substitute 'any other Gospel,' there is no salvation in it."
+"It is obvious, therefore that no one can change the Gospel, and that if they attempt to do so, they only set up a man-made system which is not the Gospel, but is merely a reflection of their own views.
+And since only God can save, only His Gospel can save, and if we substitute 'any other Gospel,' there is no salvation in it."
 Editorial - Church News, p.
 16 (June 5, 1965)